 Upon contact of mind with our senses, you become conscious, then you start to perceive, think and react thereby stirring the mind to cause mental hindrances like sensual desire and ill-will to arise.
 And because of these mental hindrances, you become heedless.
-Then it is just like you tell the kid, "I am going to control you, and don't let you play".
+Then if you tell the kid, "I am going to control you, and don't let you play".
 You think the kid will listen to you?
-You may also say "train him when he is young" or you try to tell him "Sit down, do meditation, and be mindfulness" - the kid will give you hell, right?
+You may also say "train him when he is young" or try to tell him "Sit down, do meditation, and be mindfulness" - the kid will give you hell, right?
 Unless he understands, he will not listen to you.
-So you need to make them understand why they must do all these and because it is their life, we have to let them decide and as parent we can only advise.
-'For your good, for your future this is what I can share with you.
+So, you need to make them understand why they must do all these and because it is their life, we must let them decide and as parent we can only advise.
+'For your own good, for your future this is what I can share with you.
 I will only advise you.
 But your life, you still decide.
 You find out for yourself whether this is going to help you or not?'
-So if you do that, you do not create trouble for him.
+So, if you do that, you do not create trouble for him.

 Since he is born of his karma, heir to his karma, conditions and supported by his karma and he is what he is because of his karma, so why do you want to interfere?
-You only play your role as a parent, who has a duty towards their upbringing, towards advising them, guiding them, that's all.
-Do not force them to do anything that they don't like.
+You only play your role as a parent, who has a duty towards their upbringing, towards advising them, guiding them, that is all.
+Do not force them to do anything that they do not like.
 Do not pressure them to do anything.
-So meditation is the same Guarding the sense door, you do not need effort.
+For meditation it is the same.....
+Guarding the sense door, does not need effort.
 They confuse effort with what is going on in daily life, like when you keep your precepts.
 What is the 4th precept?
 Abstain from telling lies and false speech.
 This is so difficult.
-So you ask, "How to keep that one", especially so for salesman.
+So, you ask, "How to keep that one", especially so for salesman.
 They keep on complaining to me.
-It's not how to keep?
-If you don't see the importance, you will try to justify.
-Then it is like very difficult to keep that precept.
-Why? - Because the desire and craving to lie, via your own selfishness - you cannot 'see', and that's why you lie.
+It is not how to keep?
+If you do not see the importance, you will try to justify.
+Then it is like exceedingly difficult to keep that precept.
+Why? - Because the desire and craving to lie, via your own delusion and selfishness - you cannot 'see'.
+And that is why you lie.
 Otherwise, why do you lie?
-You lie because you want to conceal the fact so that you won't get into trouble.
-Especially those who cheated upon their spouse, and they lied because they don't want to be caught.
+You lie because you want to conceal the fact so that you will not get into trouble.
+Especially those who have cheated on their spouse, - they lied because they do not want to be caught.
 Even the small kid knows how to lie.
-"Did you do it?
+"Did you, do it?
 No!
 Daddy No!"
-Actually he did it but because he is scare of the cane so he lied.
+Actually, he did it but because he is scare of the cane, so he lied.
 But certain kid they are by nature honest and sincere and they will not lie.
-So you have to understand your kid.
+So, you must understand your kid.

-Meditation is the same..... - When it comes to cultivation it is always wisdom and if you don't have wisdom your mind cannot free.
-Now coming back to the 1^{st} part of the question regarding craving:
+Meditation is the same - when it comes to cultivation it is always wisdom and if you do not have wisdom your mind cannot be free.
+Now coming back to the 1st part of the question regarding craving:

-Qs: i) "Why still got so much craving after listening to so much dhamma?"
+Qs: i) "Why still got so much craving after having listened to so much dhamma?"